mudasobwa/mudasobwa.github.io/_posts/2016-12-25-queso-al-romero.md

 There are basically two mainstream kinds of this cheese:
 [Cabra al Romero](https://www.gourmet-food.com/spanish-cheese/cabra-al-romero-cheese-101143.aspx)
 and [Romao Cheese](https://www.gourmet-food.com/spanish-cheese/romao-cheese-1000289.aspx).
-The difference is the former is produced from goat’s milk and the latter—from cow’s.
+The difference is the former is produced from goat milk and the latter—from cow milk.
-So I went to the supermarket and bought the one made from the mixed milk, sheep’s included.
+So I went to a supermarket and bought the one made from the mixed milk, sheep’s included.

-Also I bought rosmarinus, estragon and dill, the pergament paper and the bags with a zipper.
+Also I bought rosmarinus, estragon and dill, a pergament paper and bags with a zipper.
 Here I started:

 ![Preparation: Ingredients](/img/cheese/1.jpg)

 Honestly, this cheese was as tasty as the one the human being can buy for money, even better.
-So I suggest you to write this recipe down and try yourself: it’s easy and it worth the efforts put into.
+So I suggest you to write this recipe down and try yourself: it’s easy and it is worth the efforts put into.

 ---

-Get three sheets of the pergament paper, sprinkle it abundantly with species (more rosemarin, less estragon, less dill.)
+Get three sheets of the pergament paper, sprinkle it abundantly with species (more rosmarinus, less estragon, less dill.)
 If you have the grains of coriander, put them there as well.

 ![Preparation: sprinkling pergament sheets](/img/cheese/2.jpg)